llee454/FPU-Verification/Readme.md

 all intermediate values computed during square root and division
 operations:

-1. Deep Specification
+1. Specification
-   Directly model Hauser's Chisel algorithm.
+   Model Hauser's Chisel algorithm.
 2. Abstract Model
    Identify a set of mathematical recurrence relations that model the variables used within Hauser's Chisel algorithm.
 We ensure